 - Hormonal IUDs don’t protect against STIs but you can use condoms at the same time.

-- Putting the IUD into the uterus can be a bit painful, especially if you haven’t had children yet.
+- It involves a procedure to put the IUD inside the uterus as well as when the IUD is removed.
+Putting the IUD into the uterus can be a bit painful, especially if you haven’t had children yet.

 Are there side effects?

-Serious problems are rare with the hormonal IUD.
+It is rare to have serious health problems with the hormonal IUD.
 You may experience:

 - cramping when it’s put in